 Star Knuckles came to First Baptist Church in February, 2005 as part-time Office Administrative two days a week while working three days a week at the Cleveland Baptist Association as Office Manager/Executive Secretary.
 First Baptist Church and the Cleveland Baptist Association are both under the wing of the American Baptist Churches/USA.
 Star brings more than 40 years of experience in all phases of clerical, administrative, financial, collection, customer service, and graphic design work, fulfilling the needs of both membership and staff.

-Dr. Odom-Dull has recently began her position as Christian Education Director.
+Dr. Odom-Dull is our Christian Education Director.
 As a Christian University Professor for over 12 years, and Christian Consultant she created the first and only online Christian Diversity course that included leadership and congregations working together to explore diversity and creating multicultural Christian environments.
 Creator of the first training multicultural learning theory, V.E.S.I.C.L.E (Valuing Ethno-Cultural Strategies Includes Learning Enhancements) learning approach theory, has opened doors to learning within multicultural learning environments.
 As a strategic visionary and author who has written books and journal articles, a notable quality improvement expert who sits on several organizations Boards of Directors, a Peer Reviewer for Universities such as John Hopkins University and others, is just a small part of her commitment to life-long learning.

 A University professor recognized and awarded in the areas of business, education, and volunteerism, she continues to make strides in her Christian humanitarian accomplishments.